HomeBlogHow File Formats Affect Quality

 Transform-Based Compression

 Many modern compression algorithms use mathematical transforms to convert data into a different domain where compression is more effective.
 The most common is the Discrete Cosine Transform (DCT), which converts spatial information into frequency information.
-This transformation reveals which parts of the data are most important for human perception and which can be safely reduced or eliminated.

 Perceptual Modeling